ibexa/documentation-developer/docs/api/rest_api_authentication.md

     - Session based authentication
     - "Client side session" by remembering user login/password

-Then you have to make sure to ask the user if he really want to perform an unsafe operation when this is asked by over such a protocol handler.
+Then, you have to make sure to confirm with the user if they want to perform an unsafe operation.

 Example:

-A rich javascript/web application is using `navigator.registerProtocolHandler()` to register "web+ez:" links to go against REST api, it uses some sort of session based authentication and it is in widespread use across the net, or/and it is used by everyone within a company.
+A rich javascript/web application is using `navigator.registerProtocolHandler()` to register "web+ez:" links to go against REST API.
+It uses a session based authentication, and it is in widespread use across the net, or/and it is used by everyone within a company.
 A person with minimal insight into this application and the company can easily send out the following link to all employees in that company using mail:
 `<a href="web+ez:DELETE /content/locations/1/2">latest reports</a>`.